homearanya/active-escapes/src/pages/tours/northern-berg-mtb-trail.md

   heading: 'Lodges'
   description:
     - 2 Nights at <strong>Cavern Berg Hotel</strong> –  family friendly owner-run hotel in serene setting with plenty on the go.
 Standard rooms, but for just a little extra, upgrade to superior rooms with private gardens overlooking indigenous forest.
     - 1 Night at <strong>Mountain Lodge </strong>– log cabins nestled under the sandstone cliffs with fantastic views.
+Deck pool for the brave.
+Cosy communal lounge and dining area.
   images:
     - src: ../../img/gallery/vulture_mountaincabins.jpg
       heading: Drak Mountain Lodge